cloud-bulldozer/e2e-benchmarking/workloads/router-perf-v2/README.md

 | SERVICE_TYPE          | K8S service type to use | `NodePort` |
 | METADATA_COLLECTION   | Collect metadata prior to trigger the workload | `true` |

-### Benchmark comparison variables:
+### Benchmark-comparison variables:

 The ingress-performance script is able to invoke benchmark-comparison to perform results comparisons and then generate a google spreadsheet document.
-If `ES_SERVER_BASELINE` is not set, benchmark-comparion is used to generate a CSV results file.
+If `ES_SERVER_BASELINE` is not set, benchmark-comparison is used to generate a CSV results file.

 | Variable              | Description     | Default	          | Required |